nus-cs2113-AY2223S2/tp/docs/DeveloperGuide.md

+- After `cardAffected` and `tagToRemove` is ready, `RemoveCardFromTagCommand` will call `RemoveTagFromCardCommand#removeTagFromCard(cardAffected, tagToRemove)` which will check if the `Tag` is currently inside a deck, if it is, we will loop through all the decks that the `Tag` is currently inside and remove the `cardAffected` from each of the deck.

-- After `cardAffected` and `tagToRemove` is ready, `RemoveCardFromTagCommand` will call `RemoveTagFromCardCommand#removeTagFromCard(cardAffected, tagToRemove)` which will in turn remove the reference to the tag from the card and remove the reference to the card from the tag by calling `Card#getUUID()`, `Tag#removeCard()`, `Tag#getUUID()`,`Card#RemoveTag()`.
+- Afterwards, `RemoveTagFromCardCommand#removeTagFromCard(cardAffected, tagToRemove)`  will remove the reference to the tag from the card and remove the reference to the card from the tag by calling `Card#getUUID()`, `Tag#removeCard()`, `Tag#getUUID()`,`Card#RemoveTag()`.